rphair/frankenwallet/README.md

 ### Issues

 If you are **certain of** a change recommendation, or have a definite query, please check for any existing [project Issues](https://github.com/rphair/frankenwallet/issues) that match your concern: to post your feedback there if possible.
 Otherwise, submit a new issue for response by the maintainer(s).
-Issues that will be especially helpful to consider:
+Issues especially helpful to consider are:
 * errors that need to be corrected: technical, grammatical or presentational
 * security issues which you think require either a fix or an explanation
 * platform issues (host computer, external drives, software) you have found, along with any resolutions